masmerise/livewire-toaster/README.md

 ### Tailwind styles

-*Skip this step if you're going to customize the package's default view.*
+*Skip this step if you're going to customize Toaster's default view.*

-This package provides a minimal view that utilizes Tailwind CSS defaults.
+Toaster provides a minimal view that utilizes Tailwind CSS defaults.

 If the default toast appearances suffice your needs, you'll need to register it with Tailwind's purge list: